rodekruis/espocrm-training/docs/pam/page7.md

-# How to integrate EspoCRM with Kobotoolbox
+Registration (any data collection) can be done efficiently using Kobo and the data can be pulled to EspoCRM.
+To do this, you need to integrate EspoCRM with Kobotoolbox.

 In this example we are using the [IFRC Server](https://kobo.ifrc.org/).
 There are two options for doing this: